VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 #### Linux OS
 Virgil Device Initializer is distributed as a package.

-In order to download and install the Virgil Device Initializer on Linux, use the YUM package manager and the following command:
+In order to download and install the Virgil Device Initializer on Linux, use the YUM package manager and run the following command:

 ```bash
 $ sudo yum install virgil-iot-sdk-tools